 It’s best to learn when you acknowledge that it is linked to your future progress, a passion for a field, or a vision for something different to happen in your life.

-It could be motivated by promotion, or about boosting your sense of self worth, improving your job security, your ambition or because you’re being pressured!
-What ever the reason, if you cannot shape an improved vision for yourself, why would you be motivated to learn?
+The need to learn could be motivated by promotion, or about boosting your sense of self-worth, improving your job security, your ambition or because you’re being pressured!
+Whatever the reason, if you cannot shape an improved vision for yourself, why would you be motivated to learn?

 Learning spaces are among the most positive spaces you could ever find yourself in.